joseph-flinn/site/frontend/posts/retro-success-positive-leadership-capital.md

 ---
-title: "[Manager Retro] Success - Positive Leadership Capital"
+title: "Success - Positive Leadership Capital"
+series: "Manager Retro"
 slug: retro-success-positive-leadership-capital
 published: 2024-05-20
 description: >
   Reflection and gratitude for the positive balance of Leadership Capital

 ---

 As a people manager, I saw my role as a support role.
 My priority was to get my team what they needed to make decisions and succeed, not to be the one that constantly made the decisions.
 This was